 to learn Spanish in Lima and Peru

-Peruvian Spanish is known for having one of the "purest" dialects in all of Latin America.
+Peruvian Spanish is known for having one of the "purest" dialects in the Spanish speaking world.
 This is primarily because Peruvian Spanish does not aspirate or eliminate the “S” at the end of syllables, does not use the “vos” verb form, clearly distinguishes between “R” and “L” sounds, and employs both “seseo” and “yeismo” which makes it easier to listen and make Spanish sounds.
 In other words, Peruvian Spanish is very close to the Spanish you may have studied in a textbook.

 Be understood anywhere

 Spanish is the official or national language of 21 countries, but each country or region has its own phonological, grammatical, and even lexical variations.
 That is to say, most countries have distinct accents and slang that even native Spanish speakers from other countries may have a hard time understanding (or even regard as unprofessional in certain situations).
 Because Peruvian Spanish is so neutral, learning Spanish in Peru will give you a neutral accent that will be easily understood anywhere you go.

 Highly qualified professors

 All of our teachers are certified professionals in teaching Spanish as a Foreign Language.
 They all come from top universities in Peru and have completed 1 to 3 graduate degrees in teaching Spanish as a Foreign Language.
 Additionally, all of our teachers are

 Certified Official Examiners for the DELE international exam and hold official diplomas from the prestigious Instituto Cervantes (Levels A1, A2, B1, B2, C1, and C2).